 Heavy vehicles all over the world, from 4x4’s to giant mining equipment, are powered by diesel engines.
-Diesels have come a long way since their invention and they now burn cleaner and more efficiently than ever.
+These engines have come a long way since their invention and they now burn cleaner and more efficiently than ever.
 Their design makes them a good choice for lots of applications where they offer more torque and longer lifespans than petrol engines.

 Because they don’t use spark plugs, diesel engines are very simple, but their higher compression ratios mean they need to be built tougher to handle the extra power.
 This is great for all sorts of vehicles because it means a properly maintained diesel should produce more power for longer.

 Get in touch with us today to find out what you can do to get the longest lifespan and best performance out of your diesel equipment.
 Our team can answer any questions you have or book you in for the regular maintenance that will keep you running for years to come.